 These braces are specifically designed for patients who have arthritis on the inside aspect of the knee joint is called the medial compartment.
 This is the most common site of knee arthritis, one that leads to the joint deformity that makes you look bowlegged.
 This process can become a vicious cycle as it develops because the load point on the knee shifts almost entirely to the medial compartment, causing more wear and tear where you don’t need it.

-Arthritis Relief Centers have a number of patients who are able to go back to playing tennis and jogging as long as they are wearing one of these knee braces.
+Arthritis Relief & Vascular Centers have many patients who can go back to playing tennis and jogging as long as they are wearing one of these knee braces.
 It can be worn as long as a patient may need it throughout the day.
-There is no concern for muscle atrophy for using a knee brace too much, as this device support the bony structure of the joint and not the muscle.
+There is no concern for muscle atrophy for using a knee brace too much, as this device supports the bony structure of the joint and not the muscle.
 The muscles continue to function the same with or without the brace.

 Night Splint AFO for Plantar Fasciitis